ARCCSS-extremes/climpact/README.md

    *source('server/climpact.master.installer.r')*

-   In Linux/MacOS: cd to the climpact-master directory created in step 1, then open R in a terminal window and type;
+   In Linux/MacOS: in a terminal window navigate to the climpact-master directory created in step 1, then open R and type;

    *source('server/climpact.master.installer.r')*

-<mark>Video tutorial on how to install R in Windows  </mark>
+Video tutorial on how to install R in Windows
 -> https://www.youtube.com/watch?v=a-vnLME6hRQ&t=26s

-<mark>Video tutorial on how to install ClimPACT in Windows  </mark>
+Video tutorial on how to install ClimPACT in Windows -> https://www.youtube.com/watch?v=Q7ERKmnpYvo&t=3s
--> https://www.youtube.com/watch?v=Q7ERKmnpYvo&t=3s